 Green America (formerly Co-op America) is a national non-profit organization whose mission is to harness economic power – the strength of consumers, investors, businesses and the marketplace – to create a socially just and environmentally sustainable society.
 Its Fair Trade program provides North Americans with specific action opportunities in support of global workers.

-Visit The Olive Branch at the Peace Center, or go to our online shop, both part of the Jeannette Rankin Peace Center’s mission to promote fair trade.
-Click here for the online shop.
+Visit The Olive Branch at the Peace Center, part of the Jeannette Rankin Peace Center’s mission to promote fair trade.